tjvantoll/articles/kinvey-start/article.md

 <h2 id="step-2">Step 2: Set up your NativeScript environment</h2>

-NativeScript is a framework for building iOS and Android apps using JavaScript, and as such, to start using NativeScript you must set up an environment to write your code.
+NativeScript is a framework for building iOS and Android apps using JavaScript, and, as such, to start using NativeScript you must set up an environment to write your code.

 There are a few different ways to do this, but the easiest—and the one we’ll use for this article—is NativeScript Playground.
 [NativeScript Playground](https://play.nativescript.org/) is a browser-based environment for developing NativeScript apps without installing any local dependencies.
 All you need is an iOS or Android device.